-Today I’m thrilled to share with you a Carrot Cake recipe from my dear friends at Taste of The South Magazine.
+Today I’m thrilled to share with you a Cake recipe from my dear friends at Taste of The South Magazine.
 I’ve had the joy of working with them as contributing editor for the past few years and my relationship with them has always been a pleasure.
 As my grandmother would say “Theys just good people.”

 - 3 cups all-purpose flour